Model for bubble nucleation efficiency of low-energy nuclear recoils in bubble chambers for dark matter detection: Lindhard Factor

 where

 Here, $E_n$ is the energy loss in nuclear stopping, $E_e$ is the energy loss in electronic stopping, $\hat{E}$ is the dimensionless reduced energy, and $k$ is a parameter associated with the electronic stopping power.
-Reference \cite{Hitachi:2008kf} shows that for most cases $k = 0.1 - 0.2$, and calculates $k_\mathrm{C} = 0.127$ for carbon and $k_\mathrm{F} = 0.132$ for fluorine in CF$_4$ by using
+Reference \cite{Hitachi:2008kf} shows that for most cases $k = 0.1-0.2$, and calculates $k_\mathrm{C} = 0.127$ for carbon and $k_\mathrm{F} = 0.132$ for fluorine in CF$_4$ by using

 where $A$ is the mass number.
-In our study, we are using a similar $k$ value for C$_3$F$_8$, that we vary between 0.1 and 0.2 to estimate the uncertainty, since it is made of the same atoms.
-For CF$_3$I, we choose $k_\mathrm{I} = 0.15$ and use 0.1 and 0.2 as bounds to estimate the uncertainty.
+In our study, we are using a similar $k$ value for C$_3$F$_8$ that we vary between 0.1 and 0.2 to estimate the uncertainty, since it is made of the same atoms.
+For CF$_3$I, we choose $k_\mathrm{I} = 0.15$ and use 0.1 and 0.2 as bounds for estimating the uncertainty.
 The reduced energy can be expressed as

-where $a_s$ is the screening radius proposed by Lindhard \cite{Lindhard:1963}
+where $a_s$ is the screening radius proposed by Lindhard \cite{Lindhard:1963},

-where $Z$ is the atomic number, $a_0$ is the Bohr radius, subscript 1 represents the incoming ion and subscript 2 represents the target medium atoms.
-If the target and projectile are the same elements $Z_1=Z_2 = Z$, we have $\hat{E}=11.5\left(E/\text{keV}\right) Z^{(-7 / 3)}$.
-In this work, for argon and xenon, we use the Lindhard factor calculated in NEST \cite{NEST:2023}, as it provides the most up-to-date experimental fitting for the Lindhard factor \cite{Szydagis:2021hfh}.
+where $Z$ is the atomic number, $a_0$ is the Bohr radius, subscript 1 represents the incoming ion, and subscript 2 represents the target medium atoms.
+If the target and projectile are the same elements ($Z_1=Z_2 = Z$), we have $\hat{E}=11.5\left(E/\text{keV}\right) Z^{(-7 / 3)}$.
+In this work, for argon and xenon, we use the Lindhard factor calculated in \nest{} \cite{NEST:2023}, as it provides the most up-to-date experimental fitting for the Lindhard factor \cite{Szydagis:2021hfh}.